-This study shows the benefit of using \ac{NN} uncertainty to automate the tuning of \acp{QD} with only partial measurement of the stability diagrams.
-The confidence score provides valuable information about the model prediction, which can be used to design robust autotuning procedures.
-However, we did not see a clear benefit of using a Bayesian \ac{NN} over the standard one, even though Bayesian models are specifically designed to provide uncertainty measurement.
-This behavior could be explained by the distributional uncertainty poorly captured by the Bayesian \acp{NN}~\cite{Izmailov_2021}, which could be the predominant source of uncertainty with the cross-validation testing method.
-Moreover, many approximations~\cite{Goan_2020} are necessary to keep the Bayesian \ac{NN} training and inference tractable, which could be detrimental to the overall quality of the model and its coherence with the initial Bayesian framework.
-Thus, the additional complexity and computing cost induced by Bayesian \ac{NN} is hard to justify, while a simpler \ac{NN} can provide a more reliable confidence score.
-In future works, other methods of uncertainty quantification~\cite{Abdar_2021} could be evaluated to improve the confidence score reliability (e.g., dropout as Bayesian approximation~\cite{Gal_2016} or ensemble learning~\cite{Lakshminarayanan_2016}).
+This study demonstrates the benefits of using \ac{NN} uncertainty to automate the tuning of \acp{QD} based on only partial measurements of the stability diagrams.
+The confidence score provides valuable information regarding the model prediction, which can be used to design robust autotuning procedures.
+However, we did not see a clear benefit of using a Bayesian \ac{NN} over a standard one, even though Bayesian models are specifically designed to provide uncertainty measurements.
+This behavior could be explained by the distributional uncertainty being poorly captured by the Bayesian \acp{NN}~\cite{Izmailov_2021}, which could be the predominant source of uncertainty when using the cross-validation testing method.
+Moreover, many approximations~\cite{Goan_2020, Graves_2011} are necessary to keep the Bayesian \ac{NN} training and inference tractable, which could be detrimental to the overall quality of the model and its coherence with the initial Bayesian framework.
+Thus, the additional complexity and computing cost induced by the Bayesian \ac{NN} is hard to justify when a simpler \ac{NN} can provide a more reliable confidence score.
+In future work, other methods of uncertainty quantification~\cite{Abdar_2021} (e.g., dropout as Bayesian approximation~\cite{Gal_2016} or ensemble learning~\cite{Lakshminarayanan_2016}) and prior selection~\cite{Fortuin_2021, Silvestro_2020} could be evaluated to improve the reliability of the confidence score.
 Bayesian optimization associated with classical machine learning~\cite{Gebhart_2023, Szulakowska_2022} also appears to be a promising avenue to harness the complexity of quantum engineering.

-While applying quantum computing gates requires more than one \ac{QD}, we developed and tested our approach on single \ac{QD} datasets as a first step toward robust double and triple \ac{QD} autotuning.
+While applying quantum computing gates requires more than one \ac{QD}, we developed and tested our approach on single-\ac{QD} datasets as a first step toward robust double- and triple-\ac{QD} autotuning.
 Since \acp{NN} are known for their good scalability, we expect this method to be expandable to larger input dimensions~\cite{Krause_2022, Moon_2020} and greater numbers of classes.
-When the problem's complexity increases, the benefit of the confidence score could become even more important.
+When the problem's complexity increases, the benefits of the confidence score could become even more important.